 How will we know we have succeeded?

-We will know that we are going in the right direction when security, justice, freedom (subject to accountability), education and health, and the status of women will rapidly increase, and corruption, social oppression and discrimination become a thing of the past.
+We will know that we are succeeding:

+when security, justice, freedom (subject to accountability), education and health, and the status of women rapidly increases;

+when corruption, social oppression and discrimination become a thing of the past.

 In addition, we will know we are in the right direction when everyone becomes more prosperous, and poverty becomes history.

+But the clearest signal will be the reversing of India’s brain drain and India becoming a melting pot for the world’s best and brightest.

-Given the chaos and corruption seen today, many of India’s most talented citizens line up in foreign embassies, waiting to permanently leave India.
-Not only would we want these lines to reverse but we will know we have succeeded when the world’s best graduates are desperate to migrate to India, and Indians who previously left return as the world sees India as the land of freedom and opportunity, and the land of science, knowledge, spirituality, and integrity which it once was.
+Today many of India’s most talented citizens line up at foreign embassies, waiting to permanently leave India.
+Not only do we want these lines to reverse but we will know we have succeeded when the world’s best graduates become eager, even desperate to migrate to India, and Indians who previously left return.

+When the whole world thinks of India as the land of freedom and opportunity and the land of science, knowledge, spirituality, and integrity which it once was.
+Then we will know we have succeeded.

 The free society